-One day this voice just would not stop.
-It was in my head and directing me to read that book.
-What the heck?
-Never had that happen before.
-So on a recent flight to visit my mom, I decided to pass the time reading There's A Window To Heaven by Dr. Garrett L. Turke.
-As a journalist, my plan was to read it with a critical eye.
-I never expected to have such an emotional response, and I found myself a crying mess on the flight.
+One day, a nagging voice just would not stop.
+It was in my head and directing me to read that book NOW.
+Why that book?
+Why now?
+I was still overwhelmed with everything and I had a few proposals that were much more attractive if I managed to spare the time.
+Why not read those first?
+So on a recent flight to visit my mom, I decided to silence that voice and read There's A Window To Heaven by Dr. Garrett L. Turke.
+As a journalist, I read everything with a critical eye and this was no different.
+Imagine my surprise when I found myself a crying mess within one chapter.
 Holy crap...That has NEVER happened before.
-Good grief.
+Good grief!
 How on earth did this little book resonate so much with me?
-I have to admit I prayed that my plane would not crash so that I could see how it ended.
+I could not stop reading it and I have to admit, I said a prayer asking that my plane would not crash so that I could see how it ended.
 I HAD to know.

 The story resonated with me but took a while to process.
-I read the book several times and each time it triggered something new.
+I read it several times and each time it triggered something new.
 I remembered that my mom had a similar experience months before when she was pretty much given last rites after contracting sepsis.
 She used every one of her nine lives to pull out of that one.
 Six months later after reading this book I now know how to recognize when my mom has one of these experiences.
-On my last trip, she was unable to speak to me.
+On my last trip, she was unable to speak at all.
+I thought maybe she had several mini-strokes.
 One day I arrived to find her speaking coherently about a "trip" she went on with various people.
-I dug deeper to find out as much as I could.
-She was happy to describe it, almost giddy.
-She wanted to tell me so much.
-I documented what she experienced by taking almost 1500 photos.
-My mom spoke for only 20 minutes and never said another word to me for the remainder of my visit.
+She was so excited to talk about it.
+I dug deeper (careful not to prompt her) to find out as much as I could.
+Mom had so much to tell me so much.
+I documented what she experienced by taking almost 1500 photos and recording her voice on my smart phone.
+We also had a Nest camera in her room, which I had hoped would not go offline.
+(It did) She spoke for only 20 minutes and never said another word to me for the remainder of my visit.

 There's A Window To Heaven opened my eyes to the possibility that our spirit lives on with purpose.
-I now communicate with my terminally ill mother in a more meaningful way.
-The book also offered comfort to our family by reassuring us she will pass in peace.
+I now communicate with my terminally ill mother and my mother in law in a more meaningful way.
+The book also offered comfort to our family by reassuring us they will pass in peace.
 This is not a self help or how-to book.
 It's simply the carefully documented events as witnessed by Dr. Turke.
 I appreciate that the message is non-dogmatic and I believe it will resonate with anyone regardless of belief.

 Why am I sharing this with you?
 My mission for CFTWF is to shine a light on those who help others in a meaningful and tangible way.
 Dr. Turke left a successful practice and put his reputation on the line in order to help heal others through his father's story.
 If that is not a leap of faith, I do not know what is.

-I hope you will spend the $10 to buy There's A Window To Heaven.
-(Amazon) If you like it, pass it on or purchase a few more copies to give as gifts to those who need it.
+I hope you will spend the $10 to buy There's A Window To Heaven (Amazon) and if you like it, pass it on or purchase a few more copies to give as gifts to those who need it.
 Recently, I learned that Dr. Turke is donating 10% of the proceeds from the sale of all of his books to Nyaka AIDS Orphans Project which, we profiled in CORNERSTONE How cool is that?